mehulsingh750-dev/University/BIOL 1101/Chapter 10.md

 			- Usually dominant
 	- Genetic Recombination
 		- Alleles that are linked on the *same* chromosome can exchange segments between homologous chromosomes
-		- This occures while homologus chromomes pair during
+		- This occurs while homologous chromosomes pair during prophase 1 of meiosis
+		-